yourvick/eamena_tutorials/README.md

 ### Cultural Period Belief

-In this field you will define the cultural period\(s\) that are represented at the site you are recording and how certain you are about each of those periods \(Figure 2\)\.
+In this field you will define the cultural period\(s\) that are represented at the site you are recording and how certain you are about each of those periods\.

 - Click on ‘Cultural Period Type’ and choose from the Dropdown list to record the broad time\-period and region for your site\.
 For example, your site may belong to the ‘Neolithic \(Arabia\)’ or ‘Islamic \(North Africa\)’ period\.
 	- You can also begin typing in the field to search for the term you want\.